Skip to content

 Game Warden in Mississippi — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Mississippi are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau.
 Mississippi conservation officers enforce both freshwater fishing and wildlife laws.
-The BLS does not separately report game-warden wage data for Mississippi in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Mississippi game warden pay, consult the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Mississippi's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau recruitment page.
+Mississippi's enforcement footprint is distinctive: Delta wetland and freshwater fisheries enforcement along the Mississippi River corridor.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Mississippi Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Mississippi wardens should verify current pay ranges with the Mississippi Department of Wildlife, as the BLS does not separately report the state's data.
+Mississippi wardens should verify current pay ranges with the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens